Install OneAgent on Linux

 • Installs executable code and libraries that are used by Dynatrace OneAgent.
 OneAgent binaries are installed in the /opt/dynatrace/oneagent directory and startup scripts are created in /etc/init.d (on systemd systems, startup scripts are created in /etc/systemd/system/).
 One of the Linux OneAgent components, liboneagentproc.so, is located in the system library directory (/lib or /lib64 depending on your architecture) and is enabled at /etc/ld.so.preload.

 • Creates its own user (dtuser).
 This user is created without a password.
-It's not possible to login with this user.
+It's not possible to log in with this user.
 For security purposes, services that don’t require root privileges will run under this user.
 Installation, however, still requires root access.

 • Checks the system’s global proxy settings.